uport-project/specs/flows/index.md

 `https://id.uport.me/req/[JWT]`

-Se each specific flow for specifics on each message type.
+See each specific flow for specifics on each message type.

 ## Specific Application flows